 “If you, or someone you know, is feeling anxious and unsafe in their home, please don’t suffer in silence.
 You can contact the police or support services online rather than over the phone.”

-- If you, or someone you know, is feeling anxious and unsafe in their home, visit gmvictims.org.uk or call 0161 200 1950 for help and advice, including how to access local support services.
+- If you, or someone you know, is feeling anxious and unsafe in their home, visit gmvictims.org.uk (opens new page) or call 0161 200 1950 for help and advice, including how to access local support services.
 You don’t have to report anything to the police if you don’t want to.

-- If you, or someone you know, has come to harm or is at risk of coming to harm, you can report this to Greater Manchester Police via their Livechat facility at gmp.police.uk or call 101.
+- If you, or someone you know, has come to harm or is at risk of coming to harm, you can report this to Greater Manchester Police via their Livechat facility at gmp.police.uk (opens new page) or call 101.
 If you, or someone else is in immediate danger always dial 999.

 - If you are calling 999 from a mobile phone and you are unable to speak, you can use the Silent Solution by pressing 55 when prompted.
 Once you press 55, the operator will then transfer the call to the relevant police force as an emergency.